By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 -add_order c/PrettyCharlotte r/Prata House f/Cheese Prata q/1

-tag will be added to PrettyCharlotte’sCustomerCard
+Expected:Indiantag will be added to PrettyCharlotte’sCustomerCard. -

 Test case:

-tag will appear first and after adding the next 2 orders,Indian
+Expected:Burgerstag will appear first and after adding the next 2 orders,Indiantag will replaceJapanesetag because there are moreIndiantags in David’s order history.

 -